Ignas Vėgėlė

 Ignas Vėgėlė (born 22 July 1975) is a Lithuanian lawyer and right-wing politician who served as president of the Lithuanian Bar Association from 2014 to 2022, as well as president of the Lithuanian Lawyers' Association from 2013 to 2016.
 He was a member of the right-wing Christian conservative Lithuanian Christian Democrats from 1994 and served as the party's deputy chairman of the board from 2002 to 2004, and as interim chairman of the board from 2004 to 2006 (replacing Petras Gražulis).
 Upon the party's merger with the Homeland Union-Lithuanian Christian Democrats, he became an independent politician.
+In 2024, he participated in the Lithuanian presidential election and placed third, behind incumbent President Gitanas Nausėda and Prime Minister Ingrida Šimonytė.

 Biography

-Vėgėlė graduated from the Vilnius University Faculty of Law in 1994 and gained a doctor's degree in law in the Law Academy of Lithuania in 2002.
+Vėgėlė was born in 1975 in the family of a Lithuanian Komsomol and professional unions functionary Algirdas Stasys Vėgėlė. in Vėgėlė graduated from the Vilnius University Faculty of Law in 1994 and gained a doctor's degree in law in the Law Academy of Lithuania in 2002.
 In 2006, he was awarded the title of docent.
 He worked at the Lithuanian Lawyers' Association from 1995 to 1996, then - in the law firm "Foresta" from 1996 to 1997 and in the international audit firm "KPMG Lietuva" from 1997 to 2002.

 Vėgėlė was elected as President of the Lithuanian Bar Association in 2014 and re-elected in 2018.

 As President of the Bar Association, Vėgėlė sharply criticized the handling of the COVID-19 pandemic in Lithuania and claimed that the pandemic restrictions imposed by the Šimonytė Cabinet violated the Constitution of Lithuania and human rights.
 Though he stated his support for Ukraine in the Russo-Ukrainian War, he questioned the transparency of crowdfunding initiatives for Ukraine, including the People's Bayraktar campaign initiated by Andrius Tapinas.
-Ewelina Dobrowolska, Minister of Justice of Lithuania, raised a disciplinary case against Vėgėlė, which he described as a political witch hunt.
+Ewelina Dobrowolska, Minister of Justice of Lithuania, raised a disciplinary case against Vėgėlė, which he described as a political witch hunt. that was dismissed by the Disciplinary Court of Advocates.